opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Using-PERT-View.md

 visualization.

-The color of each node in the diagram is dependent upon the underlying job\'s current job status, as indicated below:
+The color of each node in the diagram is dependent upon the underlying job's current job status, as indicated below:

 - Green - Indicates the underlying job has a status of [Finished     OK]{.skd-job-statuses}.
 - Black - Indicates the underlying job has a status of